genomicsclass/leanpub/manuscript/linear_models_in_practice.md

 ![plot of chunk unnamed-chunk-7](images/linear_models_in_practice-unnamed-chunk-7-1.png)

-## Comparing simple two group lm to a t-test
+## Comparing Simple Two Group lm To A t-test

-To make a connection with earlier material, this simple linear model is actually giving us the same result (the t-statistic and p-value) for the difference as a specific kind of t-test.
+To make a connection with material presented earlier, this simple linear model is actually giving us the same result (the t-statistic and p-value) for the difference as a specific kind of t-test.
 This is the t-test between two groups with the assumption that both groups have the same variance.
-This was encoded into our linear model when we assume that the errors {$$}\boldsymbol{\varepsilon}{/$$} are all equally distributed.
+This was encoded into our linear model when we assumed that the errors {$$}\boldsymbol{\varepsilon}{/$$} were all equally distributed.

-Though the linear model in this case is equivalent to a t-test, we will soon explore more complicated designs, where the linear model is a useful extension.
+Though, in this case, the linear model is equivalent to a t-test, we will soon explore more complicated designs, where the linear model is a useful extension.

 Our `lm` coefficients were: